SAP-archive/teched2021-DEV161/exercises/exC/README.md

 After allowing the app to access your camera, you can can scan the previously revealed QR code.

-You will be automatically logged into your account and will see a list of all your active project in AppGyver.
+You will be automatically logged into your account and will see a list of all your active projects in AppGyver.

 Select the "HeroRent0XX" app by touching the "OPEN" button.